SunboX/radpro-wifi-bridge/README.md

 ## Device Telemetry Flow

-1. **USB enumeration** uses TinyUSB with a CH34x fallback so the RadPro reliably appears as a CDC device.
+1. **USB enumeration** uses TinyUSB with built-in CH34x handling so the RadPro reliably appears as a CDC device.
 2. **Handshake:** `GET deviceId` logs the raw ID, model, firmware, and locale.
 Additional metadata (`devicePower`, `deviceBatteryVoltage`, `deviceTime`, `tube` parameters) is fetched immediately afterwards.
 3. **Continuous polling:** `GET tubePulseCount` and `GET tubeRate` are queued at the configured interval (`readIntervalMs`, clamped to ≥ 500 ms).
 4. **MQTT forwarding:** each successful response is offered to the MQTT publisher; failures propagate to the LED and console.